dotnet/csharpstandard/standard/grammar.md

     : '""'
     ;

+// Source: §7.4.5.7 The null literal
 null_literal
     : 'null'
     ;

+// Source: §7.4.6 Operators and punctuators
 operator_or_punctuator
     : '{'  | '}'  | '['  | ']'  | '('   | ')'  | '.'  | ','  | ':'  | ';'
     | '+'  | '-'  | '*'  | '/'  | '%'   | '&'  | '|'  | '^'  | '!'  | '~'